osg-htc/operations/docs/SLA/oasis-replica.md

 The OSG Operations will respond to customer requests for service enhancements based on GOC determination of the necessity and desirability of the enhancement.
 The GOC reserves the right to enhance the physical environment of the service based on IU and GOC needs.
 No enhancement will occur without advanced notice to the OSG community.

 ## Customer Problem Reporting
-The GOC provides operators 24x7x365.
-Service problems should be reported immediately by one of the following mechanisms.

-   * Creating a problem ticket at https://ticket.grid.iu.edu/goc/submit (*preferred*)
+Service problems should be reported immediately by creating a problem ticket at <https://support.opensciencegrid.org>.
-   * Emailing a description to goc@opensciencegrid.org
-   * Calling the GOC phone at 317-278-9699

 ## Responsibilities
 ### Customer Responsibilities